barudisshu/galilei-ui/README.md

 # GalileiUI

-Example on how to build your own UI components library and showcase it in the same code structure.
+Galilei UI components library and showcase it in the same code structure.
 Check the medium article.

 ## Getting Started